How To Profit From Unusual Options Activity

 We know the trader spent over $650K on this one single trade.
-That said, we are not dealing with a mom and pop trader here.
-Furthermore, Delphi has earnings on February 20, and these calls that were bought cover the earnings date.
+Clearly, we are not dealing with a mom and pop trader here.
+Furthermore, Delphi has earnings after the date of the unusual options activity, and these calls that were bought cover the earnings date.

 Does this mean that Delphi is going to rise ahead of its earnings release?

 Not necessarily.
 You see, when you buy a call option your risk is limited to the premium you spend.
 That said, buying calls is usually not as risky as holding a stock position before its earnings event.
 For example, if shares of the stock plummet, your stop might not work.
-In other words, you can end up losing more than you wanted because of an opening gap lower.
+That would mean you could end up losing more than you wanted because of an opening gap lower.

 In other words, if this trade is a stock substitution, where the trader is replacing the stock with calls then this trade is not as bullish as it first appears.
 It could be very well that this trader is playing the earnings event.

-On January 11, a couple minutes before the close on Friday, a trader came in bought 4,674 PCG 12 puts for $1.00 per contract.
+A couple of minutes before the close on a Friday, a trader came in bought 4,674 PCG 12 puts for $1.00 per contract.
 At the time of the trade, the stock was trading at $17.50.
 Now, this was a fairly massive bet, especially when you consider how far out-of-the-money these puts were.
 However, if you were following PG&E story closely, this bet was not as crazy as it appears.

-You see, there were rumors that the utility company would not be able to support itself after facing liability charges of $30B or more for the deadly wildfires caused in California.
+You see, there were rumors that the utility company would not be able to support itself after facing liability charges of $30B or more for recent deadly wildfires caused in California.

 How To Scan and Filter for Unusual Options Activity